Furbish’s Lousewort: A Species on the Edge

 Across the border, local conservation heroes Dr. George Stirrett and Fred Tribe discovered new sites of Furbish’s lousewort in 1977.
 They initiated the first conservation efforts for the species in New Brunswick and were the driving force behind the formal recognition of its endangered status in Canada in 1980.

 Realizing the importance of conserving this rare species, the Nature Trust established the George M. Stirrett Nature Preserve in 1992 to protect one of the five known sites of Furbish’s lousewort in New Brunswick.
-Since then, our dedicated volunteers and stewards have spent countless hours monitoring and protecting this riverbank habitat and the lousewort that call it home.
+Since then, our dedicated volunteers and staff have spent countless hours monitoring and protecting this riverbank habitat and the lousewort that call it home.

-Sally McIntosh, one of our stewardship leaders at the preserve, has fond memories of her first survey at Stirrett.
+Sally McIntosh, one of our lead volunteers at the preserve, has fond memories of her first survey at Stirrett.
 “It was thrilling to find such a critically-endangered species,” she says.
 “To be looking at something so rare was truly a privilege.
 It is unnerving to be searching through the thick foliage, fearful of treading on one of the last remaining plants of this species.
 You must carefully watch exactly where you place each foot.”

 After spending a day scouring the banks of the Wolastoq myself, I can understand this mix of excitement and fear.

-Last month, I joined Graham Forbes, a professor and faculty director at the University of New Brunswick (UNB), provincial biologists Shaylyn Wallace and Parise Ouellette, and Canadian Forest Service (CFS) representatives Martin Williams and Chantelle Kostanowicz as they surveyed all existing sites of Furbish’s lousewort in New Brunswick.
+In July of 2023, I joined Graham Forbes, a professor and faculty director at the University of New Brunswick (UNB), provincial biologists Shaylyn Wallace and Parise Ouellette, and Canadian Forest Service (CFS) representatives Martin Williams and Chantelle Kostanowicz as they surveyed all existing sites of Furbish’s lousewort in New Brunswick.

 Together, they transformed this strange, little plant that I’d only read about in reports into something real.
 I got to see its fuzzy, fern-like leaves up close for the first time, to observe it in all stages of its life and in a variety of unique riverside habitats.
 It was inspiring to work alongside a group of such dedicated individuals, to be a fly on the wall as they discussed next steps for the plant’s recovery and reminisced on their work over the years.

 You see, after reading reports and hearing stories about Furbish’s lousewort, I thought I had a good understanding of its current state of recovery.
-Only after seeing the sites myself did I realize how dire the situation really is.
+Only after seeing the sites myself did I realize how dire the situation really was.

 You probably won’t be surprised to learn the primary culprit is climate change.